 Day 10: Galapagos Islands

-AM:Puerto Ayora, Santa Cruz Island After breakfast, you will disembark the Athala II for the last time.
-You are then transferred to the Charles Darwin Research Station, accompanied by a guide.
-After a quick and informative visit of the Research Station, you will be met by your naturalist guide from Galapagos Safari Camp who will accompany you for lunch and a complete tour of the highlands.
+Today you disembark at Baltra Island.
+You will be met by your naturalist guide from Galapagos Safari Camp, who will accompany you for lunch and a complete tour of the highlands.
 You visit Los Gemelos, collapsed twin craters that were formed by a series of eruptions when the island was still active.
 This area is one of the few where the Scalesia forest is almost intact.
 Tortoises wander around, finches and vermilion fly catchers can also be seen.
-You experimence total darkness and learn about the formation of these fascinating islands in the lava tunnels.
+You experience total darkness and learn about the formation of these fascinating islands in the lava tunnels.
 Arrive at Galapagos Safari Camp for a sunset drink and dinner.
 Galapagos Safari Camp is a 55-hectare farm in the highlands of Santa Cruz Island bordering the national park, 30 minutes from the sea.
-The farm is rich in birdlife with finches, warblers, mockingbirds, galapagos doves, egrets and owls — tortoises also make frequent visits.
-The farm has many local species of trees, such as scalesia, guayabillo, and palo santo which are rapidly regaining a foothold after years of cattle farming.
+The farm is rich in birdlife with finches, warblers, mockingbirds, Galapagos doves, egrets and owls — tortoises also make frequent visits.
+The farm has many local species of trees, such as scalesia, guayabillo, and palo santo, which are rapidly regaining a foothold after years of cattle farming.
 The camp has eight luxury safari tents perched on a hill, providing comfort and privacy in the wilderness.
 All tents have a balcony with views of the park and the ocean — they are spacious, attractively decorated, and each has a private bathroom, with hot shower and loo.
 Guests can gather by the fireplace in the main room to view the sunsets, taste our chef´s creative dishes that cater for the international palate in the panoramic dining room or enjoy the tranquility of the infinity pool with fabulous ocean scenery.
 Galapagos Safari Camp (B,L,D)